SK PCAP Manager - Carolyn Gaudet

 Carolyn Gaudet grew up on a farm north of Saskatoon, where she spent much of her childhood outdoors, exploring any wooded area or wetland within walking distance.
 She is a graduate of the University of Regina with Bachelor's and Master's degrees in Biology.
 Since completing her Bachelor's degree, Carolyn has worked with landowners to conserve habitat for prairie species at risk as a Habitat Stewardship Coordinator with Nature Saskatchewan.
 Carolyn then completed her Master's degree, where she studied the effects of natural gas development on the reproductive success and nest survival of grassland song birds, including Sprague's pipit and chestnut-collared longspur.
 Afterwards, she was a Resource Management Officer at Grasslands National Park and then filled in for a year as the zoologist for the Saskatchewan Conservation Data Center.
 Carolyn started as the SK PCAP Manager in March 2017 and is enjoying the role and working with SK PCAP's many partners and contributing to the conservation of native prairie.

-In addition to the administrative duties of managing PCAP and overseeing PCAP’s activities, Carolyn’s responsibilities include chairing the planning committee for the Native Prairie Restoration/Reclamation Workshop and the Transboundary Grassland Partnership Workshop and well as the planning committee for the Native Prairie Appreciation Week tour in June.
-She is also the current chair for the Transboundary Grassland Partnership Core Team.
+In addition to the administrative duties of managing PCAP and overseeing PCAP’s activities, Carolyn’s responsibilities include chairing the planning committee for the Native Prairie Restoration/Reclamation Workshop, well as the planning committee for the Native Prairie Appreciation Week tour in June.
 Carolyn enjoys editing the monthly PCAP eNewsletter, sharing information and native prairie news with our subscribers.
 Carolyn is also involved with developing the Guides for optimal habitat and planning workshops for landowners.

 Carolyn lives in Regina, with her husband and two young daughters.